lextrack/GodotVideoConverter/README.md

 pip install -e .
 ```

-6. Make sure FFmpeg (7.1.1 recomended version) is available using ONE of these options:
+6. Make sure FFmpeg (7.1.1 recommended version) is available using ONE of these options:

 - Copy `ffmpeg.exe` and `ffprobe.exe` into `bin/`
 - Set `GVC_FFMPEG_DIR` to the folder that contains both binaries